-Explanation: Delete a driver without stopping it, re-create the same driver with the same port stopping.

-Possible Cause: IDM does not release the used port of a driver if the driver is deleted without
+- Explanation: Delete a driver without stopping it, re-create the same driver with the same port number, and start the driver.
+The driver fails to start. - Possible Cause: IDM does not release the used port of a driver if the driver is deleted without stopping.